 - The Documentation Unit records all events and operation primarily using Palmetto EOC as well as hard copy records.
 The unit maintains and files all EOC messages, maintains an official history of the emergency to ensure complete documentation to assist the Finance Section with the recovery of funds as well as that documentation and journals required should there be any litigation.
-Assists in the maintenance of the SITREP with the Situation Unit. - 2) Documentation Unit Leader: DC Building Services.

-e.
-Resources Unit
+Assists in the maintenance of the SITREP with the Situation Unit. - 2) Documentation Unit Leader: DC Building Services. - e.
+Resources Unit f.
+Damage Assessment Unit

 - The Resources Unit is responsible for tracking all resources requested and provided by entities outside Dorchester County.
-The tracking method will be through the utilization of the ICS 219 T Card System. - 2) Resources Unit Leader: DC Parks & Recreation.
+The tracking method will be through the utilization of the ICS 219 T Card System. - 2) Resources Unit Leader: EMD Emergency Management Specialist.